yetist/GIconFont/README.md

-# GAwesome
+# GIconFont

-Font Awesome support for Gtk3 applications
+GIconFont support to use icon font like FontAwesome for Gtk3 applications.

 # Example